dlzhry2/immunisation-fhir-api/lambda_code/README.md

 ### IntelliJ

 - Open the root repo directory in IntelliJ.
-- Set up the interpreter as you see fit.
+- Set up the SDK as you see fit.
   - One option is direnv and pyenv with an `.envrc` of `layout pyenv 3.8.10`.
     Then add an existing virtualenv SDK in the project settings for `.direnv/python-3.8.10/bin/python`
+    You likely want separate environments for the root and for `lambda_code`.
-- Add a new module of the `lambda_code` directory to the Project Structure.
+- Add a new module of the `lambda_code` directory to the Project Structure, using the SDK created above.
 Add the `src` and `tests` directories as sources.

 ### VS Code